 Put the bottle inside a sock for added comfort.

 These are convenient, but can get expensive if you use them every day.
-The heat lasts about 8 hours once the warmer has been activated. |

-I think these are great!
-These can be reactivated by boiling them for 5 minutes.
-Their heat doesn't last as long as a disposable hand warmer, but it does last long enough to warm a cold spot in your bag. |
+They can be reactivated by boiling them for 10 - 15 minutes.
+Their heat doesn't last as long as a disposable hand warmer, but it does last long enough to warm a cold spot in your bag.

 You could also warm a rock in or beside the campfire, wrap it in a towel, and take it into your sleeping bag.
 I've tried this, and it can be delightful if you get the temperature exactly right - but because of the risk of burning yourself or melting your sleeping bag, I don't recommend it!